Internal-Compiler-Error/plutarch/docs/index.md

-# Blog of one computer science student from the University of Guelph

 You can find a collection of random stuff I wanted to write for various reasons:

 - procrastination (clearly the best use of time before exams is to write stuff :upside_down_face:)